Peer Pressure and Substance Abuse

 Coping with negative peer pressure can be a struggle.
-Although peer pressure during adulthood is not as direct or intentional as it is during adolescence, it can be just as harmful.
+Although peer pressure during adulthood is not always as direct or intentional as it is during adolescence, it can be just as harmful.
 It’s good to know and understand what it is, the damage it can do to you, and how to deal with it.
 But there are many ways to resist it and enjoy your life.
-Here are six tips to help discourage the pressure and keep the peace.
+Here are some tips to help discourage the pressure and keep the peace.

 1. Know yourself.

 To escape peer pressure effectively, it’s important to have your goals and values firmly in mind.
 Then, when you’re faced with making a decision that contradicts them, you can check in with yourself and determine whether the choice you’re making seems right for you.

 2. Spend your time with people who lift you up rather than bring you down.

 Surround yourself with people you can count on for support and who help you be your best.
 Establish relationships with sober friends instead of people who abuse alcohol or other substances.